 Summary: These articles report on the work Katie McKay, co-director of the Heart of Texas Writing Project, did to fulfill the scope of work for the $20,000 LRNG Innovator Grant: Choice and Voice: Agency and Audience in a Resilient Rural Texas Community.
+The grant challenge related to the principles of Connected Learning.

 Summary: By crafting units of study that cast immigration as part of the American historical process, a teacher-consultant at the Heart of Texas Writing Project creates opportunities for her bilingual students to explore immigration in a trusting and productive classroom environment.